salman-hyd/React-Api/README.md

+# React API Project

+This is a React app that fetches data using Axios and displays it in a table.

+## Run Locally

+bash
+npm install
+npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.